 What Skills Do You Need to Create Apps Using PowerApps?

 In short, the answer is nothing specific.
-You just have to be familiar with computers and be able to follow the instructions.
+You only need to become familiar with computers and be able to follow the instructions.
 Although there are no specific programming and coding skills, I want to reiterate the fact that a business e-mail is required.

 How Do You Create Apps Using PowerApps?

 There are quite a few ways to create apps using PowerApps.
-The one that I am discussing today uses the PowerApps Studio for Windows, the data source is SharePoint and we are just creating a default app.
-For the purpose of this step-by-step guide, I have already created a list of information that I want to create an app for.
+The one that I am discussing today uses the PowerApps Studio for Windows the data source is SharePoint, and we are just creating a default app.
+For the goal of this step by step guide, I have already created a list of information that I would like to build an app for.
 You can use any existing list and create an app following the steps listed below: